 More information about the reforms and what they mean for pilots is available on AOPA’s FAQ page.

-AOPA Director of Media Relations Joe Kildea joined AOPA in 2015.
-He is a student pilot and his first solo flight was at AOPA’s home airport in Frederick, Maryland.
+Joe is a student pilot and his first solo flight was at AOPA’s home airport in Frederick, Maryland.
+Before joining AOPA in 2015, he worked for numerous political campaigns, news organizations, and the White House Press Office.